rknightuk/rknight.me/src/posts/blog/2024/2024-05-20-do-you-not-fear-death-sir.md

 _Do you not fear death, sir?_.

 It was fine, no one died, we made it back in one piece.
 Still.
 The man clearly has no fear.

-[^1]: It used to be number one but looking around it seems like maybe London overtook it in 2022